-- Hypopituitarism, which causes a reduction in the release of pituitary hormones, which is called.
+- Hypopituitarism, which causes a reduction in the release of pituitary hormones,

 - Sleep apnea, a condition in which breathing repeatedly stops and starts during sleep.

-Acromegaly, chronic excess of growth hormones (GH) with insulin-like growth factor -1 (IGF-1) leads to the development of acromegalic cardiomyopathy resulting in systolic dysfunction and congestive heart failure.
+Acromegaly, chronic excess of growth hormones (GH) with insulin-like growth factor -1 (IGF-1), leads to the development of acromegalic cardiomyopathy resulting in systolic dysfunction and congestive heart failure.

-Acromegaly is an uncommon chronic disease characterized by hypersecretion of pituitary growth hormone (GH) by somatotroph adenomas, along with increased levels of insulin-like growth factor -1 (IGF-1)
+Acromegaly is an uncommon, chronic disease characterized by hypersecretion of pituitary growth hormone (GH) by somatotroph adenomas, along with increased levels of insulin-like growth factor -1 (IGF-1)